codingPhuc/IRL-learning-value-2/collage/Golden  West/Golden West Community College.md

 - Students from **Los Angeles** or **UCLA/UCI** may be lower priority for local CSU campuses.

+#  Class and courses  information

+## **ENROLLMENT AND ACADEMIC REQUIREMENTS**

+- **Full-Time Enrollment**

+    - Required during Fall and Spring semesters only.

+    - You must enroll in at least **12 units**.

+        - At least **9 units must be in-person** (on campus).

+    - You do **not** need to attend classes during Summer.

+- **Course Format Rules**

+    - F-1 students must be physically present on campus.

+    - You may take **1 course online**, the rest must be in-person.

+    - **HyFlex courses** can be attended online or in person.

+        - However, if attending online, it still counts as an **online class**.

+- **Class Attendance**

+    - You must attend classes during the **first week**.

+    - For online classes, you must complete any required assignments.

+- **Class Withdrawals**

+    - A "W" (withdrawal) on your record can negatively affect your immigration status.

+- **Failed Classes**

+    - If you fail too many classes, you may **not be allowed to retake** them.

+- **Tutoring and Academic Support**

+    - Free tutoring is available.

+    - If you're struggling, talk to your professor or a counselor.

+- **Changing Majors**

+    - If you change your major, your I-20 **cannot** be automatically updated.

+    - Meet with a counselor to update your educational plan.

+- **Other College Enrollment**

+    - If taking a course at another college (e.g., Coursera or online college):

+        1. You must complete the sequence at your community college.

+        2. You must pay an additional maintenance fee.

+        3. You must prove that you're only taking nearby or related courses.

+### **COURSE PLANNING AND SUPPORT**

+- You can get help choosing courses, especially in Social Sciences.

+- There is a **Career Center** upstairs:

+    - Offers testing and help with choosing a career track or program.

+- If you feel homesick or overwhelmed, speak to a professor or counselor.

+# Class tip
+- for general  education class you can just  used a pass or fail system you need to talk to your courses instructor for this
 # Immigration

 immigrant advisor : mbitar1@gwc.cccd.edu